Kissahu7/Kissahu7/README.md

 - 👋 Hi, I’m @Kishan sahu
-- 👀 I’m interested in backend and game
+- 👀 I’m interested in IT
 - 🌱 I’m currently working as a Software Engineer
-- 📫 kishansahu3128@gmail.com
+- 📫 kishansahu.se@gmail.com

 <!---
 Kissahu7/Kissahu7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.